karlambsilva/github-actions-course/notes/general.md

 - [Workflow syntax for GitHub Actions - GitHub Docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsshell)

+Strategy key should be under the job.

+- on the matriz, the jobs runs in parallel.
+Using the max-parallel, you can limit, the number of parallel jobs at once.
+- fail-fast: true // means that if one job in the matrix fails, the other ones will stop

 ## Steps

 - If one fails, the next ones are skipped.
 Unless always () is added.